smantzavinos/dotfiles/nix/tasks.md

 ### Neovim General
 - [ ] obsidian like dataview task search   <<<<<<<<<<<-------------------------------
+- [ ] mark tasks as "ready" and have github action cron job to create a PR for the ready tasks

 - [ ] vim sessions (https://github.com/jedrzejboczar/possession.nvim)
     - [ ] integrate with tmux resurrect